matplotlib/matplotlib/doc/devel/testing.rst

 ``"test"`` or classes beginning with ``"Test"``.

-Some tests have internal side effects that need to be cleaned up after their execution (such as created figures or modified rc params).
+Some tests have internal side effects that need to be cleaned up after their execution (such as created figures or modified `.rcParams`).
 The pytest fixture :func:`~matplotlib.testing.conftest.mpl_test_settings` will automatically clean these up; there is no need to do anything further.